Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

-{}.
-A network with tree topology implies iTree network only if the interference cancellation order is chosen properly.
-For example, a MAC which has tree topology is not an iTree network if the successive decoding is not employed at the receiver.
-Similarly, a BC is not an iTree network if dirty paper coding is not employed.
-On the other hand, even if there are loops in a network, it may be an iTree network if the interference cancellation order is right.
-We give such an example in Fig. \ref{fig:iTree} where there are three physical transmitters and three physical receivers with four transmission links 1, 2, 3, and 4, and dirty paper coding and successive decoding and cancellation are employed.
-Let $\mathbf{x}_{l}$ be the transmit signal of link $l$.
-For encoding/decoding order A, at the physical receiver corresponding to $R_{1}$ and $R_{2}$, the signal $\mathbf{x}_{2}$ is decoded after $\mathbf{x}_{1}$.
-At the physical transmitter corresponding to $T_{2}$ and $T_{3}$, the signal $\mathbf{x}_{3}$ is encoded after $\mathbf{x}_{2}$.
-With this encoding and decoding order, each link $l\in\left\{ 2,3,4\right\} $ is not interfered by the first $l-1$ links.
+{} A network with tree topology is an iTree network only if the interference cancellation order is proper.
+For example, a MAC, which has a tree topology, is not an iTree network if the successive decoding is not employed at the receiver.
+On the other hand, a network with loops may still be an iTree network.
+We give such an example in Fig. \ref{fig:iTree} where DPC and SIC are employed.
+With encoding/decoding order A, where the signal $\mathbf{x}_{2}$ is decoded after $\mathbf{x}_{1}$ and the signal $\mathbf{x}_{3}$ is encoded after $\mathbf{x}_{2}$, each link $l\in\left\{ 2,3,4\right\} $ is not interfered by the first $l-1$ links.
 Therefore, the network in Fig. \ref{fig:iTree} is still an iTree network even though it has a loop of nonzero channel gains.
 However, for encoding/decoding order B, SIC is not employed at $R_{1}/R_{2}$, and $\mathbf{x}_{2}$ is encoded after $\mathbf{x}_{3}$ at $T_{2}/T_{3}$.
-The network in Fig. \ref{fig:iTree} is no longer an iTree network because the interference graph has directional loops, making the iTree indexing impossible. \end{remrk}
+The network in Fig. \ref{fig:iTree} is no longer an iTree network because the interference graph has directional loops. \end{rem}

-iTree networks can be equivalently defined using their interference graphs. \begin{lemma} A B-MAC network with a fixed coupling matrix is an iTree network if and only if after interference cancellation, its interference graph does not have any directional loop.\end{lemma} \begin{proof} If the interference graph has no loops, the following algorithm can find indices satisfying the definition of the iTree network: 1) $l=1$; 2) index a node whose edges are all incoming by $l$; 3) delete the node and all the edges connected to it; 4) let $l=l+1$ and repeat 2) until all nodes are indexed.
-On the other hand, the interference graph of an iTree network only has edges from a node to the nodes with lower indices, making them impossible to form a directional loop. \end{proof}
+iTree networks can be equivalently defined using their interference graphs. \begin{lem} A B-MAC network with a fixed coupling matrix is an iTree network if and only if after interference cancellation, its interference graph does not have any directional loop.\end{lem} \begin{IEEEproof} If the interference graph has no loops, the following algorithm can find indices satisfying the definition of the iTree network: 1) $l=1$; 2) index a node whose edges are all incoming by $l$; 3) delete the node and all the edges connected to it; 4) let $l=l+1$ and repeat 2) until all nodes are indexed.
+On the other hand, the interference graph of an iTree network only has edges from a node to the nodes with lower indices, making them impossible to form a directional loop. \end{IEEEproof}